Pottsville Area High School: 19th century

-The first publicly printed intent of the school board to organize a high school in Pottsville was contained in an item which appeared in a newspaper issue of September 6, 1847.
-It announced that the school would open with Elias F. Perrin as principal; Monsieur F. Perrin, teacher of French and German; W. P. Koutz, of natural science, history and elocution; and E. Sagendorf, of English.
+The first publicly printed indication of the school board's intent to organize a high school in Pottsville appeared in a newspaper issue dated September 6, 1847.
+It announced that the school would open with Elias F. Perrin as principal; Monsieur F. Perrin, teacher of French and German; W. P. Koutz, of natural science, history, and elocution; and E. Sagendorf, of English.
 A later notation announced that Pottsville High School was to be dedicated on January 1, 1848.
-The above name teachers were those who had conducted the Pottsville Academy.
+The above-named teachers were those who had conducted the Pottsville Academy.

-On February 18, 1851, the school board advertised that applications would be received for a superintendent of schools, and the reply from Elias Schneider seemed to indicate definitely the board had intended to establish a high school in September, 1851, since he said in part: "I do, therefore, offer myself as a candidate for the office of a superintendent of your schools, with the expectation that the high school will be commenced next 1st of September."
-Mr. Schneider, who assumed his duties on April 1.
-1851, received a salary of $50 a month.
+On February 18, 1851, the school board advertised that applications for superintendent of schools would be received.
+The reply from Elias Schneider seemed to indicate definitely that the board had intended to establish a high school in September 1851, since he said in part: "I do, therefore, offer myself as a candidate for the office of a superintendent of your schools, with the expectation that the high school will be commenced next 1st of September."
+Mr. Schneider, who assumed his duties on April 1, 1851, received a salary of $50 a month.
 A report by Superintendent Schneider, on which the March 15, 1853, date of the founding of the high school is based, was received by the school board on March 3, 1853.
 The report asked for favorable consideration of a plan to divide the No. 1 male school.
 (Bunker Hill grammar school), by transferring the most advanced pupils from this room into the one above.
 "At present, we have a high school in reality but not in name.
 As we have the thing, let us have the name," Schneider's report stated.
 Then he continued, "A high school proper can be established without any other additional expense than the salary of a female teacher.
 Mr. Gotshall and I can attend to the upper classes, and the male assistant with a female can teach the others.